 However, don’t forget your earplugs if you have a custom exhaust on your bike, as hearing damage is a real possibility regardless of the style of helmet you wear.

-There are no vent ports on this helmet.
+There are no vent ports on this motorcycle helmet.
 That can be problematic depending on whom you ask.
 The Bell Custom 500 can get a little warm on long sunny rides, but most riders prefer this three-quarter style because it vents along the edges nicely on its own without the need to cut into the helmet and provide airflow ports.
-You may try a Custom 500 and decide it doesn’t provide enough ventilation for you.

 The only independent safety rating this helmet doesn’t have is a SHARP score.
 Otherwise, its certified for use in all 50 US states and Europe.